computationalgeography/lue/document/luepy/case_study/raster_stack.rst

+.. _raster_stack:

 Raster stack
 ============
-A raster stack is an extension of the case of a raster where, besides discretizing space in raster cells, time is discretized in time steps.
+A raster stack is an extension of the case of a :ref:`raster <raster>` where, besides discretizing space in raster cells, time is discretized in time steps.
 This can be used to capture the magnitude of some continuous varying field, like air pressure, both though space and time.

 A stack of rasters is a discretization of a value within a time and